TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

     ```

 2. **Drop rows with missing data:**
-    This stragey isn't perfect as well.
+    This strategy isn't perfect as well.
 Deleting rows means less data to train with.
     It should be used if some rows have multiple missing values or the missing values you want to get rid of are only a
     very low percentage of the dataset.
    ```